Novactive/Nova-eZPlatform-Bundles/components/LdapAuthenticatorBundle/README.md

 A bundle to authenticate users against LDAP server

 ## Installation

+Add the lib to your composer.json, run `composer require novactive/ezldapauthenticatorbundle` to refresh dependencies.

 First of all you must enable this bundle:
 ```php
 <?php